 In the meantime, we’ve compiled a short list with Meyer’s help, featuring a few great places to see the superbloom near LA.

 Top of Reseda Trail

 If you cruise along Reseda Boulevard in Northridge, it’s hard to picture the wide, busy industrial street taking you anywhere that could be called picturesque.
-But if you follow the road south it eventually winds its way up into the Santa Monica Mountains, where it shrinks and peters out into the dirt at the Top of Reseda Trailhead.
-From the parking lot there are tons of trails that branch off and crisscross the expansive Mulholland Gateway Park, and it’s one of Meyer’s favorite local places to explore.
-Already, he says, the ceanothus have been going crazy, painting the hillsides white, and they’re now being joined by clarkias and more.
+But if you follow the road south, it eventually winds up into the Santa Monica Mountains, where it shrinks and peters out into the dirt at the Top of Reseda Trailhead.
+From the parking lot, tons of trails branch off and crisscross the expansive Mulholland Gateway Park, and it’s one of Meyer’s favorite local places to explore.
+Already, he says, the ceanothus has been going crazy, painting the hillsides white, and clarkias and more are now joining them.

 The San Gabriel Mountains are a treasure, a vast and verdant range with fantastic hiking, camping, biking, and more.
-There will be wildflowers blooming all throughout the mountains this season, and well into summer at higher elevations.
-But you don’t have to drive way up into the mountains to find flowers—Eaton Canyon is at the top of Pasadena, right at the base of the San Gabriels, and it’s a lovely place to poke around, take a fairly easy hike and examine lots of blooming flowers on your way to the justifiably beloved 40-foot waterfall at the end of the trail.
+Wildflowers will bloom throughout the mountains this season and well into summer at higher elevations.
+But you don’t have to drive way up into the mountains to find flowers.
+Eaton Canyon is at the top of Pasadena, right at the base of the San Gabriels, and it’s a lovely place to poke around, take a relatively easy hike and examine lots of blooming flowers on your way to the justifiably beloved 40-foot waterfall at the end of the trail.

 Charmlee Wilderness Park